General Industry Safety Training

 OSHA’s 29 CFR 1910 is a collection of general industry standards that apply to many organizations across various industries.
 In OSHA terminology, “general industry” refers to every industry except those that fall under the maritime, construction or agricultural sectors.
 OSHA regulates those that fall under the general industry category with directives, standard interpretations and standards.
 Following these requirements helps companies increase their safety and meet governmental regulations.

 Safety Courses for General Industry

 With the numerous OSHA regulations governing organizations in general industry, many companies invest in safety training courses for their staff.
 These courses allow employees to gain specialist certificates in essential safety areas to ensure your company complies with regulations and has a safe workplace.

 Below are some of the primary general industry safety training courses people can take to achieve specialist certificates.

-Behavior-Based Safety Specialist: Our BBS certification gives you information about workplace safety and how to manage it.
-This certification also covers strategies to overcome resistance to change, information about our Behavior-Based Safety model and methods to foster continuous improvement and positive behaviors.
+Behavior-Based Safety Specialist: Our BBS course gives you information about workplace safety and how to manage it.
+This course also covers strategies to overcome resistance to change, information about our Behavior-Based Safety model and methods to foster continuous improvement and positive behaviors.